miintto/redis-lock-py/README.md

 ## 1. Features

-- Ensure atomicity by using SETNX operation
+- Ensure atomicity by using the SETNX operation.
-- Pub/Sub messaging system between the client waiting to get the lock and holding the lock
+- Implements a Pub/Sub messaging system between the client attempting to acquire the lock and the one currently holding it.
-- Force timeout to avoid infinite loops when trying to acquire lock
+- Includes a forced timeout mechanism to prevent infinite loops when attempting to acquire the lock.
-- Async is supported
+- Supports asynchronous operations.

 ## 2. Installation